Building Kohn-Sham potentials for ground and excited states: Regularization

+A proof is provided in Section \ref{ssub:proof_canot}.
 Applying the last result for an increasing sequence of $\weig$'s ($\weig_n \subset \weig_{n+1}$), we get the corresponding approximate representability, as we obtained Corollary \ref{canot}.
 For $N=1$ the limit potential must be Bohm's potential $\Delta \sqrt{\ro} / \sqrt{\ro}$ and the state must be the ground state.
-We conjecture that Theorem \ref{juju} holds for any $N$, a sufficient condition being that minimizers $\p$ of our approximate Levy-Lieb functionals have $\ab{\acs{\p=0}}=0$.
+We conjecture that Theorem \ref{juju} holds for any $N$, a sufficient condition being that minimizers $\p$ of our approximate Levy-Lieb functionals are such that $\ab{\acs{\p=0}}=0$.

 \begin{conjecture} Any minimizer $\p$ of $\fll{0}(r)$ satisfies